paulegradie/Sailfish/site/src/pages/docs/7/selecting-the-right-statistical-test.md

+---
-# Selecting the right Statistical Test
+title: Selecting the right Statistical Test
+---

 Choosing the right statistical test for your experiment is of utmost importance.